 - 3 large carrots, diced

-- 3 large handfuls of spinach, coarsely chopped
+- 3 large handfuls of spinach or kale, coarsely chopped

 - 1/4 cup parsley, chopped